apiel/zicBox/NOTE.md

       - A view can have multiple state (think about a shift mode view).
 While scrolling in `VIEW UI` state, to change from one view to the other, we dont want to scroll through those shifted views...
 Therefor, we need some hidden views, that's are not scrollable?

-- TODO button can trigger NOTE or should finish note component button can easily set view base on name can button show a state can button show a value
+- TODO button can trigger NOTE or should finish note component can button show a state can button show a value